matthewp131/orderbook_rust_demo/README.md

 `docker-compose up --build`

 ## Unit tests
 Unit tests are provided covering all of the scenarios shown in output_file.csv.
-Run them with `cargo test`.
+Run them with `cargo test --release -- --nocapture --test-threads 1` for accurate timing.

 ## Input
 The input CSV file may contain the following: